Description

 For the Pie Filling

-1. Add the thawed cherries, sugar, and cornstarch to a medium saucepan.
-Mix and bring to a boil over medium heat.
+- Add the thawed cherries, sugar, and cornstarch to a medium saucepan.
 Stir constantly and mix until the mixture begins to slightly thicken.
-Add the vanilla and butter and mix until the butter is melted and mixed in.
-Transfer the filling to the prepared empty pie shell.
+This will take about 8 to 10 minutes.
+Add the vanilla, almond extract, and butter and mix until the butter is melted and mixed in.
+Set aside while you roll out the bottom pie crust.

-3. Egg Wash: Whisk together the egg and cream in a tiny bowl.
-Brush the egg wash over the strips of pie dough.
-Sprinkle with sugar.
+- Egg Wash: Whisk together the egg and cream in a tiny bowl.
+Brush the egg wash over the pie crust.
+Sprinkle the top with coarse sugar.
+If you don’t have coarse sugar, feel free to use sanding or granulated sugar.

-4. Wrap foil around the edges of the pie.
-Place pie on an old cookie sheet and bake until the center is bubbly and the top is a light golden brown.
+- Wrap foil around the edges of the pie.
+Place pie on an old cookie sheet and bake for 20 minutes.
+Reduce heat to 375 degrees.
+Bake the pie until the center is bubbly and the top is a light golden brown.
+This will take about an additional 30 to 35 minutes, depending on your oven.
+I uncover the edges the last 15 minutes or so.
+Also, if the top starts getting to brown, place a loose piece of foil over it.

-6. Serve warm with ice cream or cold.
-Refrigerate leftovers.
+- Serve warm with ice cream or cold.

 Notes

-• The purpose of cooking the pie filling before baking it is to thicken it ahead of time so it won’t bubble over in the oven.
+- The purpose of cooking the pie filling before baking it is to thicken it ahead of time so it won’t bubble over in the oven.
 You’re really not cooking it, just thickening the filling.
 The reason a lot of fruit pies bubble up and over the sides while in the oven is that the juices don’t have time to thicken up before getting hot.
+Another good thing about pre-thickening the filling, is you don’t have to worry about whether or not your filling is going to become thick enough in the oven.